+Figure 15: Prepay Implementation

-15Standardized Green Button Data
+Standardized Green Button Data

+The Customer Energy Portal allows customers with smart meters to view their energy usage over several time periods including energy used today, energy used during the current and previous billing periods, and energy used for the last week.
+Energy usage is available on an hourly basis and for 15-minute time periods.
+Customers can also see the environmental impact of their usage.
+The nationally standardized “Green Button” format governs how energy usage is displayed on the Portal.

-Under the Energy Independence and Security Act (EISA) of 2007, the National Institute of Standards and Technology (NIST) was assigned “primary responsibility to coordinate development of a framework that includes protocols and model standards for information management to achieve interoperability of smart grid devices and systems…” To carry out its EISA-assigned responsibilities, NIST developed a process through an industry collaborative Smart Grid Interoperability Panel (SGIP) identify and review standards for inclusion in a Catalog of Standards that are nationally recognized to meet interoperability criteria.
+Under the Energy Independence and Security Act (EISA) of 2007, the National Institute of Standards and Technology (NIST) was assigned “primary responsibility to coordinate development of a framework that includes protocols and model standards for information management to achieve interoperability of smart grid devices and systems…” To carry out its EISA-assigned responsibilities, NIST developed a process through an industry collaborative Smart Grid Interoperability Panel (SGIP).
+Together, they identified and reviewed standards for inclusion in a Catalog of Standards that are nationally recognized to meet interoperability criteria.

 Three North American Energy Standards Board (NAESB) standards in the NIST/SGIP Catalog of Standards are relevant to customer and authorized TPS AMI Data Access:

 REQ-18/WEQ-19.
-Retail Customer Energy Usage Information Communication Model Business Practices: This standard defines an information model of semantics for the definition and exchange of customer energy usage information.
-The actual exchange standards are anticipated to be derivative from this seed standard.
+Retail Customer Energy Usage Information Communication Model Business Practices: This standard defines an information model of semantics for how customer energy usage information is defined and exchanged.
+The actual exchange standards are likely to be derived from this seed standard.

 REQ-21.
-Energy Services Provider Interface Model Business Practices: ESPI builds on the NAESB Energy Usage Information (EUI) Model and, subject to the Governing Documents and any requirements of the Applicable Regulatory Authority, will help enable Retail Customers to share Energy Usage Information with Third Parties who have acquired the right to act in this role.
+Energy Services Provider Interface Model Business Practices: ESPI builds on the NAESB Energy Usage Information Model and, subject to the Governing Documents and any requirements of the Applicable Regulatory Authority, helps enable retail customers to share energy usage information with third parties who have acquired the right to act in this role.

 REQ-22.
 Third Party Access to Smart Meter-based Information Model Business Practices: “Establishes voluntary Model Business Practices for Third Party access to Smart Meter-based information.”
 These business practices are intended only to serve as flexible guidelines rather than requirements, with the onus on regulatory authorities or similar bodies to establish the actual requirements.
-These Model Business Practices are expected to help “adopters [of these guidelines] to make informed decisions that appropriately balance beneficial uses of the Smart Meter-based information with privacy concerns.”
+These “Model Business Practices” are expected to help “adopters [of these guidelines] to make informed decisions that appropriately balance beneficial uses of the Smart Meter-based information with privacy concerns.”

 The NAESB REQ-21 ESPI standard is the technical basis for “Green Button” which is a standardized interface to provide consumers access to their energy usage information in a downloadable, easy-to-read format.
-Customer Energy Portal access to AMI meter data for both customers and authorized parties such as Hawai‘i Energy can be based on the ESPI standards.
+Customer Energy Portal access to AMI meter data for both customers and authorized parties (such as Hawai‘i Energy) can be based on these ESPI standards.

 To exemplify the traction of ESPI and Green Button, a December 5, 2013, Presidential Memorandum on Federal Leadership on Energy Management augments Executive Order 13514 by directing agencies to update their building-performance and energy-management practices and by encouraging the use of the consensus-based, industry-standard Green Button data access system (Green Button) and the Environmental Protection Agency’s (EPA) Energy Star Portfolio Manager.

+Distribution Automation (DA)